 Handle all aspects of influencer relations

-With social media ingrained into almost every part of our lives, influencer relations is a new offering that many modern-day PR agencies offer.
-Similar to media relations, influencer relations involves creating targeted lists, creative pitches and outreach.
+With social media ingrained into almost every part of our lives, influencer relations are a new offering that many modern-day PR agencies offer.
+Similar to media relations, influencer relations involves creating targeted lists, creative pitches, and outreach.
 The main difference is that media relations targets journalists from online publications whereas influencer relations targets influencers from social media channels like Instagram and YouTube.
 The goal here is also relatively the same; get eyes on your client so you can increase brand awareness, gain new customers and drive sales!

 Whether building brand awareness or driving traffic and sales, PR exists to manage communication and build mutually beneficial relationships between an organization and its publics.
 While some may still insist that PR agencies are full of spin doctors and liars, hopefully, this article was able to give you better insight into what PR actually entails!